If you started your Supreme Court case before July 1, 2010

 See Court forms for three FAQ about the changes to the rules.

-How to use the new Supreme Court family forms (video): This 10-minute video provides a technical introduction to some of the new XML-tagged PDF forms.
+How to use the new Supreme Court family forms (video): This 10-minute video provides a technical introduction to some of the new PDF forms.

 Frequently asked technical questions about the Supreme Court family forms (fact sheet): Answers to some of the common technical questions about these forms.